 The Festival also offers a program for schools, colleges and universities.

-With almost 11,000 children and teenagers registered, Planète Cinéma is the most important school program for cinema in Switzerland.
+With more than 11,000 children and teenagers registered, Planète Cinéma is the most important school program for cinema in Switzerland.

 Discussions and debates are organized between filmmakers, the audience, journalists and industry professionals.